dezsoab/dezsoab/README.md

 - 📫 How to reach me **binderdezso97@gmail.com**

 - ⚡ Fun fact **I'm a proud dog dad over 2 years now!**
+- 🎥 You can find short videos about my IoT journey [by clicking here](https://www.youtube.com/@dezsoab)